Affiliate links on Android Authority may earn us a commission. Learn more.

 There has been a lot of confusion about Stadia Pro versus a standard Stadia experience, but the basics are this:

-Stadia Pro is not the Netflix of games
+Stadia Pro is not quite a Netflix for games.

-Stadia Pro costs $9.99 per month and gives you access to 4K 60fps streaming with 5.1 surround sound audio on Chromecast Ultra and PC, and 1080p at 60fps on mobile devices.
+Stadia Pro costs $9.99 per month and gives you access to 4K 60fps streaming with 5.1 surround sound audio on a Chromecast or PC, and 1080p at 60fps on mobile devices.
 This paid tier will also give you free games on an intermittent basis which stay in your library as long as your Pro account is active.
-Destiny 2 and all of its expansions will always be a part of Stadia Pro, but other titles like Metro Exodus and GRID have been included over time as well.
+Currently there are more than 40 titles to claim instantly, with roughly five added and one or two removed each month.